-As we enter the 2nd quarter of 2022, Bitcoin and cryptocurrencies continue to show volatility in their value.
+As we enter the new year of 2023, Bitcoin and cryptocurrencies continue to show volatility in their value.
 Still, even though most coins in the market are in a decline these days, investors are getting more options and opportunities to invest in.

 Bitwise Crypto Industry Innovators ETF (BITQ)